airsplay/lxmert/README.md

 If download speed is slower than expected, the pre-trained model could also be downloaded from [other sources](#alternative-dataset-and-features-download-links).
 Please help put the downloaded file at `snap/pretrained/model_LXRT.pth`.

 We also provide data and commands to pre-train the model in [pre-training](#pre-training).
 The default setup needs 4 GPUs and takes around a week to finish.
+The pre-trained weights with this code base could be downloaded from `https://nlp.cs.unc.edu/data/github_pretrain/lxmert/EpochXX_LXRT.pth`, `XX` from 01 to 12.
+It is pre-trained for 12 epochs (instead of 20 in EMNLP paper) thus the fine-tuned reuslts are about 0.3% lower on each datasets.